 Lynn L. Petersen is a composer, arranger, pianist, organist and music educator.
 Petersen earned a Ph.D. in Music Theory and Composition from the University of Minnesota, a Master of Church Music degree from Concordia College-River Forest, and a B.S. in Elementary Education from Dr. Martin Luther College.
-Her composition teachers have included Dominick Argento, Paul Fetler, Richard Hillert, Carl Schalk, and Gregory Yasinitsky (jazz).
+Her composition teachers have included Dominick Argento, Paul Fetler, Richard Hillert, Carl Schalk and Greg Yasinitsky.

 Dr. Petersen is a Professor of Music at Carroll College in Helena, Montana, where she has taught since 1999 and served as Chair of the Fine Arts Department 2008-2011.
 Her teaching areas include piano, composition and jazz.
 She has also taught at St. Olaf College, the University of Minnesota, and St. Cloud State University, and she has held church music positions in the Twin Cities and Colorado Springs.
 She has over thirty years of experience teaching and performing and frequently serves as an adjudicator at music festivals.
 She has remained active as a pianist and organist, and has sung in school, church, and community choral groups for many years.